oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 XGBoost* is ready for use once you finish the Intel® AI Tools installation and have run the post installation script.

-## Configure Environment (Only applicable to AI Tools Offline Installer)
+## Configure Environment (Only applicable to Intel AI Tools Offline Installer)

 > **Note**: If you have not already done so, set up your CLI
 > environment by sourcing  the `setvars` script in the root of your oneAPI installation.